Saibotx/react-mouse-action-indicator-challenge/README.md

 This starts the example in src/example for local development for you to play around with.

-## How to contact me
+## About

+I tried to make this with as minimal dependencies as possible.
+This means i freaking wrote the animation wrapper (AnimateList) myself!!!
+This actually was more effort than i thought it would be going in lol...
+Normally i'd probably just drop in some pre-made package to do this animation.

-In the event you want to send me an angry death threat or funny meme, feel free to reach me at:
+Anyways - In the event you want to send me an angry death threat or funny meme, feel free to reach me at:

 ### `toby@tobygu.com`